BNSC1/android-notes/README.md

 Static methods cannot be overridden

+`throw` manually throws an exception

+`throws` in Java or `@Throws` in Kotlin indicates that a function may throw an exception

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently